willfulbard/gitscripts/README.md

 # gitscripts

-These are scripts that I use to streamline my git workflow
+These are scripts that I use to streamline my git workflow.
+These scripts assume that you're working off of a branch of a master repo and that you've set the master repo as a remote by the name of 'upstream' (using a command like `git remote add upstream https://github.com/willfulbard/gitscripts.git`).

 ## Requirements

 git and github's command line interface hub.
-You can find installation instructions for this here:
+You can find installation instructions for hub here:

 https://github.com/github/hub